FlowFuse/flowfuse/docs/install/local/stacks.md

    Alternatively, click 'Create stack' to create an entirely new stack.

    When prompted for the Node-RED version, provide the exact version that was installed.
 For example, if you ran the script with `latest` and it resulted in `3.0.2` being installed, you should enter `3.0.2`.
-This must match the directory name created under `/opt/flowforge/var/stacks`.
+This must match the directory name created in your `stacks` directory.

 ### Development Only